mitsuba-renderer/drjit/docs/unused/gpu.rst

 reasons, skipping test and always evaluating the expression often leads to better performance on the GPU.

-Enoki provides alternative horizontal reductions of masks named :cpp:func:`any_or`, :cpp:func:`all_or`, :cpp:func:`none_or` that do exactly
+Dr.Jit provides alternative horizontal reductions of masks named :cpp:func:`any_or`, :cpp:func:`all_or`, :cpp:func:`none_or` that do exactly
 this: they skip evaluation when compiling for GPU targets and simply return the supplied template argument.
 For other targets, they behave as usual.
 With this